 With all of this though, there’s one thing to keep in mind.

 What matters most to the final returns you get from your investments is what your asset allocation is and how you react to volatility in the market.
-And it’s these factors that matter more in determining which KiwiSaver options are best for you.
+And it’s these factors that matter more when comparing KiwiSaver solutions.

 Read More: Active vs Passive KiwiSaver funds – which is better?